-Here is the science behind why fad diets don’t work.
-There are things you can do to change your unhealthy relationship with food and improve your health and well being without fad diets.
+The science behind why diets don’t work is clear.
+There are things you can do to change your unhealthy relationship with food and improve your health and well being and understand why most fad diets fail.

 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here on our Disclaimer and Privacy Page.

-You may be wondering, do fad diets work?, and inncocently hoping they do, however let’s discuss why fad diets don’t work.
+You may be wondering, do fad diets work?, and innocently hoping they do.

 Maybe you gained it back and then some.
-That’s actually completely normal, as in the majority of people gain the weight back (1).
+That’s actually completely normal, as in the majority of people gain the weight back.

 Weight cycling, the repetitive pattern of weight gain and weight loss (also known as “yo-yo dieting”, is actually more damaging to our health (2).